 The "Group By" feature will apply to the first event selected in the Funnel Analysis, Pathfinder, and Retention Analysis charts.
 When you apply a Group By, we will show what the user's property value was at the time of performing the event for the Nth time.

 In Funnel Analysis charts, a user could enter the funnel multiple times or perform the various steps multiple times.
-We strictly look at the Nth time the event was performed to be consistent with how we'd regularly calculate a Funnel.
-For example, if we have:
+We look at two things to decide if a user counts as converted in a Funnel Analysis chart with a Historical Count filter.

 Step 1 = Event A